denuoweb/denuowebsite/Start_Here.md

 Follow these steps to get Denuo Web online with Firebase Hosting + Cloud Run, admin dashboard, and Stripe invoicing.

 ## 1) Create/prepare your Firebase + GCP project
 - Create a Firebase project and web app (copy the web config for later).
-Enable Firestore (Native) and Hosting.
+Enable Firestore (Native) and Hosting; turn on billing.
-- GCP project must have billing enabled.
+- In this repo, log in and point the CLI at the right project: `firebase login` then `firebase use --add` → pick your project id (e.g., `denuo-web-site`) → alias `prod`/`default`.
+This prevents deploys from hitting the wrong project id.

-## 2) Option A: Automate setup with Terraform (recommended)
+## 2) Automate setup with Terraform
 - Open `infra/terraform/terraform.tfvars` and fill:
   - `project_id` and `firebase_project_id` (often the same)
   - `github_owner` and `github_repo`
   - `region` (e.g., `us-central1`)
-  - `firebase_service_account_json` (path or inline JSON for Firebase Hosting deploys)
+  - `firebase_service_account_json` (optional; if omitted Terraform reuses the generated deployer key for Hosting deploys)
   - `stripe_secret_key` (optional, for invoicing API)
 - Run:
   ```bash